Oxygen-Low/Bolt.diy/README.md

 # Features List

-Here is a list of all the features we added (or are planning to add), and are actively maintaining (or developing):
+Here is a list of all the features we added that are different from the normal Bolt.diy:

+# Roadmap

+Here are all the things we are planning to add, in order, with their development status:

 # Experimental/Beta Branch
-If you want to test some features out early, or want to have access to some features early, use the beta branch.
+If you want to test some features out early or want to have access to some features early, use the beta branch.
 You can switch to it with ``git checkout Beta``.

 Note that the beta branch will likely contain errors or bugs way more often than the main/stable branch.